Butterblock233/project-enter.nvim/README.md

 # project-enter.nvim

-A lightweight Neovim plugin that detects when you enter a project and triggers a custom `User` event.
-Its primary use case is to conditionally load other plugins with `lazy.nvim` based on the project type.
+A lightweight Neovim plugin which provides a simple event for `lazy.nvim` to load plugins based on files or folders in your project.
+For example, you can load `venv-selecter` plugin only `.venv` folder exists.

 ## ✨ Features